Does this test have other names?

 PKU is a genetic, or inherited, condition.
 People with PKU don't have the enzyme needed

-is found in many foods.
-Without the enzyme to break it down, phenylalanine can build
+is a part of proteins found in many foods.
+Without the enzyme to break it down, phenylalanine

 acid in their urine and sweat.
 If PKU is not treated, they have a distinctive musty